Two-mode Squeezing in Floquet Engineered Power-law Interacting Spin Models

-Our work demonstrates the scalable and robust generation of entanglement in the form of two-mode squeezed states separated in bilayers of powerlaw interacting quantum spin models.
+{\it Outlook.---} Our work demonstrates the scalable and robust generation of entanglement in the form of two-mode squeezed states separated in bilayers of powerlaw interacting quantum spin models.

-This extends the feasibility of two-mode squeezing generation to generic power law models, making it accessible in a significantly larger number of experimental platforms.
+This extends the feasibility of two-mode squeezing to generic power law models, making it accessible in a significantly larger number of experimental platforms.
 In particular, we show that finite range interactions ($\alpha=1,2,3$) can achieve the same amount of entanglement and squeezing as infinite range interactions ($\alpha=0$).

 We further develop a Floquet protocol utilizing spatio-temporal control to engineer the spin-spin interactions.
-This has two immediate benefits, it extends the applicability of our results to models with Ising interactions in systems, which may not naturally realize Heisenberg interactions.
-In addition, the Floquet engineered model achieves the optimal Heisenberg scaling of the generated entanglement with system size, providing potentially orders of magnitude improvements in sensitivity.
+This has a number of immediate benefits, it extends the applicability of our results to models with Ising interactions in systems, which may not naturally realize Heisenberg interactions.
+In addition, the Floquet engineered model achieves the optimal Heisenberg scaling of the sensitivity, providing potentially orders of magnitude improvements.
+Finally, it also allows to implement time-reversal by reversing the inter-layer spin-exchange interactions, which may be used for time-reversal based metrological protocols.

 This establishes spatio-temporally engineered interactions adapted to the initial state and the desired dynamics as a viable pathway to unlocking significant quantum advantage beyond that present in naturally occuring interactions.
 It highlights the great potential in making full use of the control inherent in state-of-the-art current experimental platforms realizing fully controllable quantum spin systems for entanglement generation and quantum sensing.